Mental Health Facilities Buncombe County, NC

 Rha Health Services Inc

-Rha Health Services Inc is one of mental health facilities in Buncombe County, North Carolina, located at 356 Biltmore Avenue, Suite 200, 28801 zip code.
-Rha Health Services Inc provides outpatient treatment and telemedicine/telehealth.
-Rha Health Services Inc provides psychotropic medication, integrated dual diagnosis disorder treatment and dialectical behavior therapy to seniors 65 or older, children / adolescents and adults.
-Rha Health Services Inc also supports people with HIV or AIDS, LGBT and military families.
-Additional services provided at Rha Health Services Inc include supported employment, mentoring/peer support/consumer-run services and assertive community treatment.
+Rha Health Services Inc is a mental health clinic in Buncombe County, North Carolina, located at 356 Biltmore Avenue, Suite 200, 28801 zip code.
+Rha Health Services Inc offers outpatient treatment and telemedicine/telehealth.
+Rha Health Services Inc provides trauma therapy, couples/family therapy and group therapy to adults, young adults and children / adolescents.
+Rha Health Services Inc also supports patients with eating disorders, active duty military and veterans.
+Some other services provided by Rha Health Services Inc include supported housing, mentoring/peer support/consumer-run services and supported employment.

 Mindpath Care Centers

 Mindpath Care Centers is a mental health facility in Buncombe County, NC, located at 1200 Ridgefield Boulevard, Suite 250, 28806.
 Mindpath Care Centers provides outpatient treatment and telemedicine/telehealth.
-Mindpath Care Centers provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to young adults, children / adolescents and adults.
+Mindpath Care Centers provides trauma therapy, psychotropic medication and couples/family therapy to adults, seniors 65 or older and children / adolescents.
 Some other services available at Mindpath Care Centers include family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Buncombe County, NC